mike9251/karpathy.github.io/_posts/2018-09-01-vehicle-detection-and-tracking.markdown

 **Summary**

 Classical approach allows to detect cars but it is too slow (too far from real time processing).
-YOLOv3 detector shows more accurate results and much higher processing frame rate (i5-7300 ~ 0.5fps, on GPU it is said to be > 30fps, but I tried CPU only).
+YOLOv3 detector shows more accurate results and much higher processing frame rate (i5-7300 ~ 0.5fps, on Nvidia 920mx ~ 3fps).